Rose Dugdale: IRA activity

-In the months following the trial, Dugdale travelled to Ireland and joined an IRA active service unit operating along the border between Northern Ireland and the Republic of Ireland.
-In January 1974, Dugdale and other IRA members, including Eddie Gallagher, hijacked a helicopter in County Donegal in the Republic of Ireland.
-Dugdale and Gallagher used the helicopter to drop bombs in milk churns on the RUC station in Strabane in Northern Ireland, the first helicopter bombing raid in the history of the British Isles.
+In the months following the trial, Dugdale travelled to Ireland and formally joined an IRA active service unit operating along the border between Northern Ireland and the Republic of Ireland.
+In January 1974, Dugdale and several fellow IRA members, including Eddie Gallagher, hijacked a helicopter in County Donegal in the Republic of Ireland.
+Dugdale and Gallagher then used the helicopter to drop improvised bombs in milk churns on the RUC station in Strabane in Northern Ireland, the first helicopter bombing raid in the history of the British Isles.
+Dugdale in later life, when asked what the best day in her life had been, said that it was the day of the Strabane attack.
 The bombs failed to explode, and Dugdale became wanted for questioning regarding the bombing with her picture in police stations across Britain and Ireland.
-A warrant was also issued for her arrest by Manchester Magistrates Court on 23 February 1974 on charges of conspiring to smuggle arms.
+A warrant was subsequently issued for her arrest by Manchester Magistrates Court on 23 February 1974 on charges of conspiring to smuggle arms.

 On 26 April 1974, Dugdale took part in a raid on Russborough House in County Wicklow, the home of Sir Alfred Beit, 2nd Baronet.
-Dugdale and three other IRA members forced their way into the house, and pistol-whipped Sir Alfred and his wife before tying and gagging the couple.
-The IRA members then stole nineteen old masters valued at IR£8 million, including paintings by Gainsborough, Rubens, Vermeer and Goya.
-The Vermeer taken was Lady Writing a Letter with her Maid, the only Vermeer in private ownership except for one at Buckingham Palace.
-The IRA members sent a ransom note offering to exchange the stolen paintings for IR£500,000 and the release of Dolours and Marian Price, two sisters convicted of IRA bombings who were on hunger strike in Brixton Prison attempting to secure repatriation to Ireland.
+Dugdale and three other IRA members forced their way into the house, and pistol-whipped Beit and his wife before tying and gagging the couple.

+The IRA members then stole nineteen old master paintings valued at IR£8 million, including works by Gainsborough, Rubens, Vermeer and Goya.
+The Vermeer taken was Lady Writing a Letter with her Maid, one of only two Vermeers in private ownership, the other being at Buckingham Palace.
+The IRA sent a ransom note offering to exchange the stolen paintings for IR£500,000 and the release of Dolours and Marian Price, two sisters convicted of IRA bombings who were on hunger strike in Brixton Prison attempting to secure repatriation to Ireland.
 The Gardaí started a nationwide hunt for the paintings, and on 4 May they raided a house rented by Dugdale in Glandore, County Cork, and discovered all nineteen paintings in the boot of a car.
-Dugdale was arrested under Section 30 of the Offences against the State Act, and the next day she was charged in relation to the helicopter attack and the art theft.
+Dugdale was arrested under Section 30 of the Offences against the State Act, and the next day she was charged in relation to both the helicopter attack and the art theft.